5 Ways to Help Your Child’s Tutor and Teachers Communicate

 Let the teacher know ahead of time what you’re planning and what to expect.
 That can help open clear lines of communication from the start.

 Explain that your goal is for the tutor to work with the school to support your child’s success in the classroom.
 Let the teacher know you’d like the tutor to get insights into what’s happening at school and how best to coordinate efforts.
-Then ask the teacher how he’d prefer to communicate.
+Then ask the teacher how they’d prefer to communicate.

 Be sure to tell the teacher that the tutor has your permission to talk with the school.
 Some schools may require proof of that in writing.
 Your child’s school may also need a release from you in order to communicate with the tutor without violating FERPA laws.